Trusted WordPress tutorials, when you need them most.

 How to Track WordPress Category and Tag Analytics (Easy Way)

-Do you wish to track the WordPress category and tag analytics?
-By default, most website analytics solutions tell you about your most popular posts and pages, but very few show any information about your archive pages like categories and tags.
+By default, most website analytics solutions tell you about your most popular posts and pages.
+Unfortunately, very few of them show any information about your archive pages, such as categories and tags.

 Category and tag pages can be an important source of traffic.
-This is why you need to track them properly, so you can better understand their impact.
+They help you figure out which type of content your users enjoy the most.
+This is why you need to track them properly so you can better understand their impact.

 In this article, we will show you how to easily track WordPress category and tag analytics.

-WordPress category and tags can be an important source of traffic when used properly.
+WordPress categories and tags can be an important source of traffic when used properly.

-On the other hand, tags are specific topics discussed inside an article.
-For example, coffee shops, free tours, budget hotels, etc.
+On the other hand, tags are specific topics discussed in an article.
+For example, tags can include themes for a fashion blog, the best forms plugins, website builders, and more.

-By default, category and tag pages are indexed by search engines which brings you additional traffic.
-You will need to learn which category and tags are getting more traffic, and what you can do to improve them.
+By default, search engines index category and tag pages, which brings you additional traffic.
+That’s why you will need to learn which categories and tags are getting more traffic and what you can do to improve them.

 That being said, let’s take a look at how you can easily track categories and tags in WordPress.